 On Windows there is only a Go implementation and this doesn’t apply.

 netcan use the C standard library to resolve domain names, but by default it uses the Go client.
 The C library has a few more features (e.g. you can configure

 resolv.conf(e.g. Android), but for most cases the Go library should work well.

-Your binary will no longer be statically linked if your program imports one of
+Your binary will not be statically linked if your program imports one of those

 You can use the